 1. Insurance companies do not pay money willingly.
 The insurance company can be expected to thoroughly investigate the facts of the accident, the claim for medical treatment, and any past injuries or claims.
 The insurance company will obtain copies of all past medical records.

 2. It will help your case to tell us about any prior injury or prior pain to any parts of your body.
-Many good cases are lost by the injured person concealing or forgetting a previous injury.
+Many good cases are lost by the injured person concealing or forgetting about a previous injury.

 3. You should be sure to furnish us with the names and addresses of all doctors who have treated you in regard to your personal injury accident along with all medical bills, including prescriptions.